 When considering battery life, also consider the different options available for recharging your LED lantern.

-For example, whether the lantern has (or connects to) solar panels for charging and if that would be useful for you, as well as simply how long it takes to recharge the lights using a USB cable connected to a vehicle or other power source such as a Jackery or Goal Zero portable power station.
+For example, whether the lantern has (or connects to) solar panels for charging and if that would be useful for you, as well as simply how long it takes to recharge the lights using a USB cable connected to a vehicle or other power source such as an Ecoflow, Jackery or Goal Zero portable power station.